amitrke/amitrke/README.md

 - 🔭 I’m currently working on Simple Mobile and Web Applications.
 - 🌱 Learning React Native
 - 👯 I’m looking to collaborate on developing free and open-source Mobile Apps.
-- 📫 How to reach me: Kumar at amit dot app
 <!--
 **amitrke/amitrke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.